-The project is located in the eastern end of Jamaica Bay – Head of Bay — in Nassau and Queens County.
-The success of oyster populations recovering in Jamaica Bay has been historically limited by the lack of substrate and reproducing adult oysters, which is what Billion Oyster Project and our partners are actively working to provide moving forward.
+This active project is located in the eastern end of Jamaica Bay – Head of Bay — in Nassau and Queens County in the Town of Hempstead.
+The success of oyster populations recovering in Jamaica Bay has been historically limited by the lack of substrate and reproducing adult oysters.

 YEAR INSTALLED